burlen/TestDepthSortPolyData/README.md

 ./ds 2 ../iso.vtk ""`

 ## Optimizations ##
-The code is changed as follows:
+vtkDepthSortPolyData was changed as follows:
 * transfrom GetCell to GetCellPoints.
 Building the cell is expensive and we only need points to determine the depth.
 We can also then access the points in place.